Journal of Applied Econometrics

 For additional tools visit Author Resources - an enhanced suite of online tools for Wiley Online Library journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

 1. Initial manuscript submission.
-Electronic submissions of articles should be made online at http://editorialexpress.com/jae.
+Submissions are made electronically online at http://editorialexpress.com/jae.
 The paper must be submitted as an Adobe PDF file.
 Make sure all necessary fonts are embedded in the PDF file.
 Information on how to do this is available from https://editorialexpress.com/e-editor/pdftips.html.
+JAE does not accept submissions in hard copy.

 2. Manuscript style.
 The language of the journal is English.
-All submissions must have a title, be printed on one side of the paper, be double-line spaced and have a margin of 3 cm all round.
-Illustrations and tables must be printed on separate sheets, and not be incorporated into the text.
+All submissions must have a title, be double-line spaced, have a minimum 11 point font size and have a margin of 3 cm all round.
+Illustrations and tables should not be incorporated into the text, but should be placed at the end of the manuscript.

 The title page must list the full title, and names and affiliations of all authors.
 Give the full address, including email, telephone and fax, of the corresponding author.